MihailRoot/cubes/README.md

 # Flying bread
 Very fun and simple game about fly bread.
-IF you want to exit from game please press ALT+F4.